not-matthias/include_crypt/README.md

     let decrypted = FILE.decrypt();
     let decrypted_str = FILE.decrypt_str();
 }
 ```

-You can also select a encryption algorithm and specify your custom key.
+You can also select an encryption algorithm and specify your custom key.
 In this example, the key will be randomly generated.
+For more information see the [`include-crypt/examples/`](./include-crypt/examples) folder.

 ## Features